-Everyone have their own workflow on storing and editing photos.
-Over the years I have learn from other via YouTube and Reddit communities like r/photography.
-It’s ever changing process and there’s something to learn from others.
+Everyone has their own workflow for storing and editing photos.
+Over the years, I've learned a lot from other photographers through YouTube and Reddit communities like r/photography.
+It's an ever-changing process, and there's always something new to learn from others.

 1. Backup Photo

-- After clicking photos and once I come back home first step is to backup photos to external hard drive.
+- After clicking photos and once I come back home, the first step is to backup photos to an external hard drive.

 2. Create Folder

 - Folder structure usually looks something like this.
 Year → yy-mm-dd-Event/location → files